Ryan Inniss

 An England under-16 and under-17 international, he turned professional at Crystal Palace in 2011.
 He had a number of loan spells at Cheltenham Town, Luton Town, Gillingham, Yeovil Town, Port Vale, Southend United, Colchester United, Dundee and Newport County.
-He joined Charlton Athletic on a free transfer in October 2020.
+He joined Charlton Athletic on a free transfer in October 2020, where he would make 72 appearances in close to three seasons.
+He signed with Forest Green Rovers in June 2023.

 Club career

 Crystal Palace

 Inniss joined the Crystal Palace youth academy at the age of 14 and signed his first professional contract two years later.
 He captained the club's youth team during the 2012–13 season.

 Cheltenham Town loan

-Inniss joined League Two side Cheltenham Town on 1 August 2013 on a month's loan; this was later extended for a further month.
+Inniss joined League Two side Cheltenham Town on 1 August 2013 on a month-long loan; this was later extended for a further month.
 "Robins" manager Mark Yates said that Inniss had "been on our radar for six months now".
 Standing in for the injured Troy Brown, Inniss made his professional debut on 27 August 2013 in Cheltenham's 2–1 League Cup defeat against West Ham United.
-He impressed, despite suffering a facial injury.
+He impressed despite suffering a facial injury.
 He made his first appearance in the English Football League four days later against Bury.
 On 13 September 2013, Inniss had his loan spell at Cheltenham terminated due to injury.
 After recovering, he was an unused substitute for Crystal Palace in a 3–1 loss to Liverpool in the Premier League on 5 October 2013.